-The Newnham Lake Property ("Newnham Lake") consists of eight mineral claims encompassing 11,737 hectares (29,004 acres) located along the northeastern margin of the Athabasca Basin.
-Newnham Lake was optioned by the Company in 2014 through a series of three separate land acquisition agreements.
+The Newnham Lake Property ("Newnham Lake") until recently consisted of eight mineral claims encompassing 11,737 hectares (29,004 acres) located along the northeastern margin of the Athabasca Basin.
+These mineral claims were optioned by the Company in 2014 through a series of three separate land acquisition agreements.
+On January 29, 2018, the Company staked seven new claims and added 6,786 hectares (16,769 acres) to its existing Newnham Lake Property.
+The property now comprises fifteen mineral claims totalling 18,524 hectares (45,773 acres).

 The property encompasses the entire folded and faulted, graphitic metapelite synform trend which was the subject of the historical work including intense exploration efforts by Saskatchewan Mining and Development Corporation ("SMDC", one of the two predecessors to what is now Cameco Corporation) for shallow, unconformity style uranium deposits from about 1976 to 1984.
 Most recently, JNR Resources Inc. conducted exploration on and near the property between 1997 and 2011.
 The recent work includes a ground horizontal loop electromagnetic (HLEM) survey, airborne electromagnetic surveys, and an airborne full tensor gravity gradiometry survey.
-In excess of 140 diamond drill holes targeted this trend prior to 1984, and were focused on mineralization at the unconformity.
+In excess of 140 diamond drill holes targeted this trend prior to 1984 that were focused on mineralization at the unconformity.
 The depth to the sub-Athabasca basement is less than 100 metres from the surface along the trend.